 Now we are ready to evaluate the paths of restructuring, using the above calibrated model.
-The value of (laid-off) miners' labor both inside and outside mining (i.e., $p\tilde{A}(1 - s)(L_t - \bar{L}) + \lambda w_t N_t$) is a measure of momentary welfare.
-For the actual path of restructuring, the momentary welfare path, in the annual rate, is depicted as solid lines in Figures 3 and 4, with the 1990 level normalized as zero.
+The value of (laid-off) miners' labor both inside and outside the mines (i.e., $p\tilde{A}(1-s)(L_t-\bar{L})+\lambda w_t N_t)$ ) is a measure of momentary welfare.
+For the actual path of restructuring, the momentary welfare path, as an annual rate, is depicted by the solid lines in Figures 3 and 4, with the 1990 level normalized as zero.
 In the Ostrava region, the momentary welfare has been increasing gradually in accordance to the gradual restructuring, except for a mild dip in the late 1990's due to the worsened unemployment situation.
-In the Jiu Valley region, the momentary welfare changed little until 1997, after which the large downward and then upward swing followed due to the massive layoff.
+In the Jiu Valley region, the momentary welfare changed little until 1997, after which a large downward and then upward swing followed due to the massive layoff.